mlx-serve/Deep dive · Video generation

 Does it really run on-device — no cloud render farm?

 Really.
-The full LTX-Video 2.3 pipeline — diffusion transformer, 3D VAE, audio decoder — was ported natively to MLX and validated tensor-by-tensor against the reference implementation.
+The full LTX-Video pipelines (2.5 and 2.3) and MiniMax-H3 — diffusion transformers, 3D VAEs, audio decoders — were ported natively to MLX and validated tensor-by-tensor against the reference implementation.
 Your prompts, photos, and clips never leave the Mac.

 How does the soundtrack feature work?